Huguitis/aoi.js-documentation/src/akarui/aoi.music/functions/setFilter.md

 | FLANGER      | flanger                                    | `{"FLANGER": "value"}`      |
 | PHASER       | aphaser                                    | `{"PHASER": "value"}`       |

+aoi.music also supports `ffmpeg` built-in filters in json format.

 ## Example

 This will set the filter to `NIGHT_CORE` and `BASS_BOOST` filters: